ur369eth/ur369.eth/README.md

 Note: The Master Key is randomly generated on-chain and encrypted.
 It will be presented only once and must be kept someplace safe (preferably offline).
 The Master Key is issued with separators (-) to facilitate its migration from online to off-line with near-zero chances of mispelling it.

-The system indicates to the user in order to safely transacribe the Master Key from online to offline with a state-of-the-art OpSec.
-See "Insight (23)".
+The system indicates the step-by-step instructions to the user in order to safely transacribe the Master Key from online to offline.
+A state-of-the-art OpSec can be seen in ur369.eth.limo >> tab "Insight", point (23).

 ### Transferring urTokens